Govt unveils plans to further loosen consumer lending rules

 The Government has agreed to further loosen new consumer lending regulations that have been criticised for making it too difficult for people to get loans.

 Commerce and Consumer Affairs Minister David Clark has identified three changes he plans to make to the Credit Contracts and Consumer Finance Act (CCCFA) regulations.
-These include (in his words):
+These include:

 • Helping make debt refinancing or debt consolidation more accessible if appropriate for borrowers.